mzazon/awesome-cloud-projects/aws/vmware-cloud-migration/vmware-cloud-migration.md

    echo "✅ Migration wave plan created and tracking configured"
    ```

+   The migration planning framework provides systematic approach to workload migration with centralized tracking capabilities.
+This structured methodology reduces migration risks and provides visibility into migration progress across multiple waves.

 9. **Configure Cost Optimization and Governance**:

+   Cost management and governance are critical for VMware Cloud on AWS deployments due to the significant monthly costs of dedicated infrastructure.
+AWS Budgets and Cost Anomaly Detection provide proactive monitoring and alerting capabilities to prevent unexpected cost overruns.
+This governance framework ensures financial accountability and enables cost optimization throughout the migration lifecycle.

    ```bash
    # Create budget for VMware Cloud on AWS